Semester Based Program

 Nutrition is a fascinating and dynamic science with a powerful role to play in promoting health and wellness.
 If your career and personal goals are leading you toward pursuing an undergraduate degree in nutrition, the A.S. in Applied Nutrition from Huntington University of Health Sciences (HUHS) may be applicable.

 Students may transfer only credits earned through other colleges or universities accredited by an accrediting agency recognized by the Secretary of the U.S. Department of Education or the Council for Higher Education Accreditation (CHEA); or international equivalent; subject to administrative approval.
 Forty-five credits may be transferred into the Associate of Science degree program.
-Of those 45 credits, no more than 15 credits will be awarded for prior learning experience and/or credit by examination.
+Of those 45 credits, no more than 15 credits will be awarded for credit by examination.

 Upon completion of the Associate of Science in Applied Nutrition degree program, the graduate will be able to: